mstaicu/website-alex/README.md

 $ d:
 ```

-Navigation in the terminal is done with the 'change directory' or 'cd' command
+Navigation in the terminal is done with the `change directory` or `cd` command

 ```bash
 $ cd D:\Projects